-Likely to Improve status of SEOs Potential Conflict likely to be mitigate other measures inc Probable Conflict with status of SEOs- unlikely to to the Greatest degree to a Moderate degree to a Lesser degree to a Moderate degree to a Greater degree be fully mitigated
+Likely to Improve status of SEOs Potential Conflict with the status of SEOs - likely to be mitigated by complying with other measures included within the Plan Probable Conflict with status of SEOs- unlikely to be fully mitigated to the Greatest degree to a Moderate degree to a Lesser degree to a Moderate degree to a Greater degree be fully miligated

-$^{69}$ See Section 5 for a description of Strategic Environmental Objectives. $^{70}$ 'Annexed habitats and species' refer to those listed under Annex I, II & IV of the EU Habitats Directive and Annex I of the EU
+&lt;sup>89 See Section 5 for a description of Strategic Environmental Objectives.
+'Annexed habitats and species' refer to those listed under Annex I, II & IV of the EU Habitats Directive and Annex I of the EU Birds Directive.

-&lt;sup>71 The definition of a 'wildlife site' provided by the Planning and Development Act 2000, as amended, includes Natural Heritage Areas (NHAs) and proposed NHAs.
+&lt;sup>91 The definition of a 'wildlife site' provided by the Planning and Development Act 2000, as amended, includes Natural Heritage Areas (NHAs) and proposed NHAs.